timruiterkamp/web-app-from-scratch-18-19/README.md

 The user will be landing on the homepage where they can find information about the club in the Premiere League they support, they can see their score, goals made / goals against, standing on the league table and opponents they have to face in the next round of the Premiere League.

-If they are interested in their team or in the team they have to face in the next round, they can click on the team name and look through their an overview of their players and details about the players.
+If they are interested in their team or in the team they have to face in the next round, they can click on the team name and look through their club information and highlighted standing.

 <details>